orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 ---

+Summarized:
 - "Whenever you have one of something, what if you had more of that thing"
-- "Whenever you have any iteration of things, it's unknown whether it will halt, yet you still need to operate on interm"
+- "Whenever you have any iteration of things, it's unknown whether it will halt, yet you still need to be able to operate on intermediate results"

 - Reference (in)variant, or "most recent - direction on the direction" to some other direction (say time).
 "Most recent (.last)" / "Entire direction (.all)".
 This way get an unordered reference?
 - Differences between function looking for variable(s) or not